Karnivool, 21st June 2024, Hades, Copenhell Festival, Denmark

 Previous day at Copenhell we got to see Biohazard and then we were treated by another New York City Hard Core band, Madball.
 Heaving its roots in late 80’s the band was formed as by Agnostic Front vocalist Roger Miret on bass, and Vinnie Stigma on guitar, as a way for Miret’s 12-year ol half-brother Freddy Cricien to get his own band.
 These days Cricien is the only original member and after parting ways with long-time member Jorge “Hoya Roc” Guerra, the longest serving member in the band besides Cricien is drummer Mike Justian who has been with the band since 2011.
 This afternoon Madball were set to play same stage Miret and Stigma played with Agnostic Front couple of years back

-Much like on that Biohazard concert the day before there was a such positive atmosphere at the concert, with humble opinions and messages of unity.
-Band’s and especially Cricien’s enduring display of energy was infectious and it was hard not to get involved and be part of Madball’s Copenhell-bobble.
+Much like on that Biohazard concert the day before, there was a such positive atmosphere at the concert, with humble opinions and messages of unity.
+The band’s and especially Cricien’s enduring display of energy was infectious, and it was hard not to get involved and be part of Madball’s Copenhell-bobble.

 MR_horns